stark1tty/SedMob/docs/ANDROID_BUILD.md

 ### From GitHub Actions
 1. Go to Actions → Build Android APK workflow
-2. Download the `sedmob-debug-apk` artifact
+2. Download the `gneisswork-debug-apk` artifact
 3. Extract the `.apk` file
 4. Transfer to Android device
 5. Enable "Install from Unknown Sources" in Android settings